TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/README.md

 Run `ng serve --project=aggiemap-angular --aot` to start a local webserver at https://localhost:4200.

 As you make changes to the project, the local webserver will automatically rebuild and, if AggieMap is open in a webbrowser, the page will reload automatically

-# Generate a lib
-- `ng g @nrwl/web:library projectlib/sublib`

-# Anything NestJS
-- Bring up a list of NestJS commands: `nx list @nestjs/schematics`
-- Using a schematic: `nx g @nestjs/schematics:module MODULENAME`
-    - Can specify project with `--source-root=BLAHBLAHBLAHBLAHBLAH`
-- How to use a schematic: `nx g @nestjs/schematics:module --help`

 # Submitting Pull Requests